Understanding Generation Y in the workplace

 Tapping into Gen Y strengths at work

 At TELUS International, we know first-hand that Millennials are a powerful and creative force.
-In fact, as a BPO customer service organization, 80% of our employee population is Gen Y. Here are a few tips to getting the most from this talented group:
+In fact, as customer experience innovator, over 85% of our employee population is Gen Y. Here are a few tips to getting the most from this talented group:

 - Define their jobs but don’t micromanage: Provide Gen Y with a clearly defined job structure but without micromanaging.
 Ensure that they know what they need to do (clear expectations and timelines) but that they can tackle the job on their own terms and have their voice heard along the way.